 In preparing the Pro Forma financial information included in this Offering Memorandum, we made adjustments to historical financial information based upon currently available information and upon assumptions that our management believes are reasonable in order to reflect, on a Pro Forma basis, the impact of the Pro Forma Transactions.
 Certain Goldcar and Buchbinder data presented in this Offering Memorandum has been adjusted to reflect the application of IFRS accounting standards, as such standards are applied by EGSA, using assumptions that EGSA's management believes to be reasonable.
 The Pro Forma financial information was also prepared based on the assumption that a Special Mandatory Redemption (as defined below) in respect of the New Parent Notes would not occur.
 See "Unaudited Pro Forma Condensed Consolidated Financial Information" for a description of the adjustments and assumptions made in the preparation of such Pro Forma financial information.
-The estimates and assumptions used in the calculations of the Pro Forma financial information in this Offering Memorandum may materially differ from actual calculations.
-Accordingly, the Pro Forma financial information included in this Offering Memorandum is illustrative only and does not purport to indicate the results that would have actually been achieved had the Pro Forma Transactions been completed on the assumed dates or for the periods presented, or which may be realized in the future, nor does the Pro Forma financial information give effect to any events other than those discussed in the Unaudited Pro Forma Condensed Consolidated Financial Information and the related notes.
+The estimates and assumptions used in the calculations.
+Accordingly, the Pro Forma financial information included in this Offering Memorandum may materially differ from actual calculations.
+Accordingly, the Pro Forma financial information included in this Offering Memorandum is illustrative only and does not purport to indicate the results that would have actually been achieved had the Pro Forma Transactions been completed on the assumed dates or for the periods presented, or which may be realized in the future, nor does the Pro Forma financial information and the related notes.